jquk/cryptography/README.md

 # PYTHON FILES
 ## Cryptology tutorial
-This mini project has the purpose of teaching some cryptology techniques.
+This part of the project has the purpose of teaching some cryptology techniques using Python.

 ## Source
 Khan Academy: https://www.khanacademy.org/computing/computer-science/cryptography/crypt/v/caesar-cipher